rootlyhq/backstage-plugin/README.md

 - The `RootlyPage` routable extension component which produces a standalone page with the following capabilities:
   - View and search a list of entities and import/link them to rootly services
   - View and search a list of services
+  - View and search a list of functionalities
   - View and search a list of incidents

 - The `RootlyOverviewCard` component which produces a summary of your entity with incidents over last 30 days and ongoing incidents.